 Body weight is only one indicator of progress.

-You may be reducing body fat, lowering your waist circumference, improving fitness, gaining strength, or improving important health markers without seeing dramatic changes on the scale.
-For people who are new to strength training or returning after a break, muscle gain and temporary increases in water retention can sometimes mask fat loss.
+You may be losing body fat, reducing your waist circumference, improving fitness, gaining strength, or improving important health markers without seeing dramatic changes on the scale.
+For people who are new to strength training or returning after a break, muscle gain and temporary changes in water retention can also mask fat loss.

-Focusing only on body weight can lead to unnecessary frustration.
-Tracking waist measurements, clothing fit, strength, fitness, and progress photos often provides a more complete picture of your progress.
+Instead of relying only on the scale, track other measures such as waist circumference, clothing fit, strength, fitness, and progress photos to get a more complete picture of your progress.

 What You Can Do